NinoD1995/2017fall/README.md

 what do you meme

 This is a game
-Did you ever hear the Tagedy of Darth Plagueis the Wise?
+Did you ever hear the Tragedy of Darth Plagueis the Wise?